 The Annual Return on the Charter (ARC)

 The ARC is filled in annually and submitted to the Scottish Housing Regulator.
-There are:
+It contains performance indicators and contextual indicators that are used by the Regulator to monitor the performance of each RSL and sector trends.